cloudfoundry/stratos/changelog.d/0005-echo-v5-migration.md

   that imports an API removed in k8s v0.36.

 [BugFixes]
+- Jetstream serves its own HTTPS again where it terminates TLS itself.
+  Echo v5 resolves a certificate path through a filesystem rooted at the working directory, which rejects an absolute path outright, and the certificate was still being passed as a path — so no HTTPS listener started at all.
+The Kubernetes chart, and the dev and CI configurations, all use path shapes that hit this.
+Deployments on Cloud Foundry were unaffected, since the router terminates TLS there.
+- Helm chart files and chart icons no longer 404 on Kubernetes.
+File serving now goes through the same rooted filesystem, which accepts an absolute path only beneath the working directory; the chart sets a cache folder outside it, so every chart file and icon answered 404 for a file plainly present on disk.
+Analysis reports and an absolute `UI_PATH` had the same exposure whenever the process was not started from an ancestor directory.
 - Jetstream logs through one logger again.
 Echo v5 logs via `log/slog` and defaults to writing JSON to standard output, which meant its messages interleaved with Jetstream's own text-formatted logs on the